Cherreads

 "Read the last three letters.
 Bottom to top.
 Right to left."

-"ADVANCE EACH LETTER BY THE NUMBER SHOWN," Hanni read aloud.
+"SHIFT EACH LETTER BY DA NUMBER," Hani read aloud.

 I tapped the middle column.
 "That's the key."